Drug & Alcohol Rehab County Durham & Near County Durham

 Since a residential rehab facility is often private, patients will receive swift admission into rehab, meaning that they can undergo recovery quickly and not wait while their addiction worsens.

-Additionally, they will undergo a highly personalised recovery programme to ensure that their recovery programme is optimised.
+Additionally, they will undergo a highly personalised rehab recovery programme to ensure that their recovery programme is optimised.

-Each case of addiction is unique, and a patient may be susceptible to developing an addiction due to psychological, biological, social factors, or else.
+Each case of addiction is unique, and a rehab patient may be susceptible to developing an addiction due to psychological, biological, social factors, or else.

-This facility can be an optimal environment for the medical detox, and medical practitioners will be onsite to ensure that patients are healthy throughout the entire recovery programme.
+This rehab facility can be an optimal environment for the medical detox, and medical practitioners will be onsite to ensure that patients are healthy throughout the entire recovery programme.

 Therapy session in progress at a drug and alcohol rehab in Durham

-This intensive style of treatment can be highly effective for patients as it allows them to solely focus on recovery.
+This intensive style of rehab treatment can be highly effective for patients as it allows them to solely focus on recovery.

 One of the drawbacks of inpatient treatment is how expensive it can be.
 It can be expensive to pay for treatment and to pay to stay at a rehab for 28 days.

-Depending on the quality facilities, inpatient treatment can cost around £6,000 to £12,000.
+Depending on the quality of rehab facilities, inpatient treatment can cost around £6,000 to £12,000.

 However, patients can minimise costs by opting for multi-occupancy rooms and going to a rehab which does not claim to be luxurious.